GitBap/PollsPlanet/README.md

 - generate unique tokens for each e-mail survey
   - can use MD5, GUID, nanoID, UUID or JWT (JSON Web Tokens)
   - possibly add QR code to the e-mail for easy access
-- to hash passwords, use bcrypt or cypto module (Node.js)
+- bcrypt or cypto module (Node.js) for password hashing
+- oAuth/WebAuthn for authentication?
 - possibly use [mailgun](https://www.mailgun.com/) API to for emails (send, receive, tracking)

 _Reference Survey Companies_ \